KB33t-tech/amaze_game/README.md

 #### Instructions and commands for creating and using the artifacts of the program:

-cd into this project's base directory called **project**, and issue the following commands:
+cd into this project's base directory called **project** and issue the following commands:

 1. Create the artifacts, including JAR file of the program and Javadoc:
 	Step1:	mvn clean install